Check out what's coming up next, and what we've shipped recently (last updated March 2026).

 Ownership is one of the most important — and most misunderstood — parts of making OKRs work.
 This release introduces avatars for users and teams, plus clear single Owners for Objectives and Key Results, making accountability visible and human.
 If you’ve ever asked “who actually owns this?”, this one’s for you

-Dec 2025: Visual Okr Alignment
+Dec 2025: Visual OKR Alignment

 We are excited to release visual OKR alignment in OKR Dash, giving teams a clear and intuitive way to see how work connects across the organisation.
 The new model supports real dependencies without forcing rigid cascades or misleading roll-ups.
 In this post, we share the thinking behind the change and how it helps teams move faster with confidence.